nsbarr/systems-design-101/README.md

 # Systems Design 101
 ## Overview
 By learning to design systems, we gain awareness of the systems in which we exist.
-We also learn to see systems as changing, which helps us become more dexterous in our approach to creating, changing, and conforming to them.
+We also learn to see systems as fluid, which helps us become more dexterous in our ability to create, change, and conform to them.

-As we become better systems designers, we become more skillful at game and product design, the creation and influence of organizations, and spiritual practice.
+As we become better systems designers, we become more skillful at product and game design, the creation and influence of organizations, and spiritual practice.

 ## Materials